20 FAQs about employment contracts

 You are, however (with one exception, set out in 9) legally required to give every employee a written statement covering specified terms and conditions, within two months of the employment beginning.
+From April 2020, this right will be extended to 'workers' too and will become a right from day one.
 If you fail to provide such a statement, the employee may (at present) refer the matter to an Employment Tribunal to decide what terms and conditions they are working under.

 The contract should be checked to ensure that it is relevant to the employee otherwise there is a risk that an Employment Tribunal will infer terms and conditions, if a dispute should arise.